Stevens-Mark/FoodWishes/README.md

 To develop a Full stack web application using an Apache server, a MySQL database and using PHP as the main programming language.<br/>

 For this project I wanted to learn about PHP and MySQL databases to produce a full stack web application.
 The basis for this project comes from the OpenClassrooms course [Design your website with PHP and MySQL](https://openclassrooms.com/en/courses/918836-concevez-votre-site-web-avec-php-et-mysql) *(in french)*.
 I used as a starting point...</br>
-As the course does not explain everything, I found myself completing the functionality the be able to actually send an attachment as well as form validation, for example, which are not coverded in the course.</br>
+As the course does not explain everything, I found myself completing the functionality to be able to actually send an attachment as well as form validation, for example, which are not covered in the course.</br>
 The site is not very inspiring (yet another recipe website, why is Openclassrooms obsessed with recipe websites?) and the css styling is simple, but the idea behind this project was to discover new programming languages and not to produce a production ready application.
 ## Features
-- [x] Create an account page
+- [x] Create/Destroy an account
-- [x] Log in page
+- [x] Login / Logout
 - [x] Recipes viewing page
-- [x] Create a recipe page
-- [x] Read a recipe page
-- [x] Update a recipe page
+- [x] Create/Update/Delete a recipe
-- [x] Delete a recipe page
+- [x] Upload/update an image
 - [x] Contact Us page
 - [x] Form validation : valid input/password strength checking, existing user check etc...
-- [x] File Uploading & sending
+- [x] File Uploading, verifying & sending by email

 ## Skills
 - [x] Setting up the relevant front-end environment